 What is FGCCC’s Purpose?

 Our group came together in early summer 2020, focused on finding ways to get the center funded and reopened.
-Now that the mill levy has passed and the center is open, we can pursue longer-term goals.
+When the 2020 mill levy passed and the center re-opened, we continued to pursue longer-term goals.
 We have formed a non-profit 501c3 so we are eligible for funding from private and public resources, and are working to expand and improve Center offerings and events.

 What has FGCCC accomplished?